VIETNAM: CET Public Health and Service-Learning in Ho Chi Minh City

 Map courtesy of CIA World Factbook

-CET's Vietnam Immersion is a fifteen-week program based in Ho Chi Minh City and includes a ten-day study tour to north and central Vietnam.
+CET's Vietnam Public Health and Service Learning program is based in Ho Chi Minh City and includes excursions to the War Museum, the Women's Museum, Central Vietnam, and the Mekong Delta.
 Students spend a majority of each term in Ho Chi Minh City (formerly Saigon), Vietnam’s largest and most market oriented city.
-An organized study is also included in the program, in which students travel to Hanoi in the north and to cities of historical and cultural interest in the central region, including Hue, Danang and Hoi An.

 CET arranges activities for students each week, including visits to cultural and historical sites, performances, museums and art galleries.
 Special dinners, excursions, and other events involve Vietnamese roommates and provide our students with more opportunities to share time with their Vietnamese peers.
-CET students will travel on a ten-day study trip through north and central Vietnam, visiting the Ho Chi Minh mausoleum in Hanoi, other sites in the capital, and taking a day trip to Halong Bay.
+CET students will travel on a ten-day study trip through north and central Vietnam, visiting the Ho Chi Minh mausoleum in Hanoi, other sites in the capital.
 In the central region, students explore the history and architecture of Hue and Hoi An, investigate archeological vestiges of the ancient Cham civilization in My Son and Danang, and visit the DMZ, Bach Na national Park or the Phong Nha cave complex.

 CET students live with Vietnamese roommates in a student guesthouse.
 Students should expect simple but comfortable conditions in the guesthouse, including air-conditioning, private telephones, and ample space.
 A cafeteria in the guesthouse serves selected meals, but students commonly eat with fellow students and roommates at the downtown area’s many diverse restaurants, cafes and stalls.
 Students also occasionally have group meals in Ho Chi Minh City and on study trips.
 CET recommends that you budget at least $6-8 per day for food.